swyang50066/rl-stock-trading/README.md

 # Multi-Agent Reinforcement Learning Based Stock Trader (w/ Pytorch, JAX, and GYM)

 ## 1. Introduction
-This repository is for introducing stock trading algorithm of multi-agent that follows a policy trained under deep reinforcement learning.

-The algorithm is accelerated and parallelized by using `Pytorch` and `JAX` libraries, and environment is built following `GYM` API.
+This repository is to introduce a multi-agent stock trading algorithm with a jointed policy distribution trained under strategy of deep reinforcement learning.
+The source code includes stock trading environment follows GYM API, various reinforcement learning algorithms, and GUI application.
+As to RL algorithms, the numerical parts are largely built with `numpy`, but deep learning and linear algebra are to be accelerated and parallelized by using `Pytorch` and `JAX`.

-Unfortunately, the repository is currently under maintenance, but the alpha version is going to be released as soon as possible!
+Unfortunately, the source code is currently under maintenance but of which alpha version is going to be released as soon as possible!

 ## 2. Usage